Sacred mountains: Middle East

-According to the Torah, and consequently the Old Testament of the Bible, Mount Sinai is the location that Moses received the Ten Commandments directly from God.
+According to the Torah, and consequently the Old Testament of the Bible, Mount Sinai is the location where Moses received the Ten Commandments directly from God.
 The tablets form the covenant, which is a central cornerstone of Jewish faith.
 Saint Catherine's Monastery is located at the foot of Sinai.
 It was founded by empress Helena, who was the mother of the first Christian Roman emperor, Constantine.
 It was completed under the rule of Justinian two centuries later.
-The monastery was visited by the prophet Muhammed, who blessed it and promised "that it would be cherished by Muslims for all time".
-Today, the monastery is home to a group of Greek Orthodox monks, as well as a large collection of Byzantine art, illuminated manuscripts, icons, and books; the collection of icons in particular has been proclaimed one of the oldest in the world.
+The monastery was visited by Muhammed, who blessed it and promised "that it would be cherished by Muslims for all time".

 Tibet

-Tibet's Mount Kailash is a sacred place to five religions: Buddhism, Jainism, Hinduism, Bon Po (a native Tibetan religion prior to Buddhism), Sikhism and Ayyavazhi religions.
-According to Hinduism and Ayyavazhi, Mount Kailash is the home of the deity Shiva.
-In Hindu religion, Mount Kailash also plays an important role in Rama's journey in the ancient Sanskrit epic, Ramayana.
+Tibet's Mount Kailash is a sacred place to five religions: Buddhism, Jainism, Hinduism, Bon Po (a native Tibetan religion prior to Buddhism), and Sikhism.
+According to Hinduism, Mount Kailash is the home of the deity Shiva.
+In the Hindu religion, Mount Kailash also plays an important role in Rama's journey in the ancient Sanskrit epic, Ramayana.
 Buddhists hold that Mount Kailash is the home of Samvara, a guardian deity.
 Buddhists believe that Mount Kailash has supernatural powers that are able to clean the sins of a lifetime of any person.
 Followers of Jainism believe that Kailash is the site where the founder of Jainism reached enlightenment.
 Bon Po teaches that Mount Kailash is the home of a wind goddess.
-Followers of Sikhism believe the 1st Sikh Guru, Guru Nanak arrived at Mt.
-Kailash during the 3rd Uddasi (divine journey) and debated with the Siddhas.
+Followers of Sikhism believe the 1st Sikh Guru, Guru Nanak arrived at Mount Kailash during the 3rd Uddasi (divine journey) and debated with the Siddhas.

-Mount Meru is a cosmic mountain which is described to be one of the highest points on Earth and is the centre of all creation.
-In the Hindu religion, it is believed that Meru is home to the god Shiva and Parvati.
-In Indian classical mythology, it is believed that the sun, moon, and stars all revolve around Mount Meru.
+Mount Meru is a cosmic mountain which is described to be one of the highest points on Earth and is the centre of all creation in Indian religions.
+In the Hindu religion, it is believed that Meru is home to the deities Shiva and Parvati.
+In Indian classical mythology, it is believed that the Sun, Moon, and stars all revolve around Mount Meru.
 Folklore suggests the mountain rose up from the ground piercing the heavens, giving it the moniker "the navel of the universe".